Assignment 6: Graphics Library and Console

 Extension: Line and triangle drawing

-Your line drawing function should draw anti-aliased lines:
+Your line-drawing function should draw anti-aliased lines:

 Anti-aliased Lines